 Figure 9-98b—User Info field for Sensing Poll Trigger frame

 The AID12/USID12 subfield carries either the 12 LSBs of the AID for an associated STA or the 12 LSBs of the USID for an unassociated STA.
-The RU Allocation, UL FEC Coding Type, UL HE-MCS, UL DCM, SS Allocation/RA-RU Information, UL Target Receive Power subfields are identical to the corresponding subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format.)
+The RU Allocation, UL FEC Coding Type, UL HE-MCS, SS Allocation/RA-RU Information, UL Target Receive Power subfields are identical to the corresponding subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format.)

 The Comeback subfield indicates performing a new Sensing Measurement Setup for an unassociated non-AP STA.
 The Comeback subfield is set to 1 to indicate that the AP intend to perform a new sensing measurement setup with this unassociated non-AP STA.
 Otherwise, the subfield is set to 0.